tygronaut/tygron-ai-suite/README.md

 ## Import and setup environment automatically
 Once installed, open the Anaconda Navigator app.
 Once open, make sure the application is updated to the latest version.
 Next, select the environments tab and in the bar below, select the option import an environment from a local file.
 Select the tygronai.yml file provided by this repository.
+Please note that importing this environment may take a while.

+When the import is completed, you can optionally select this environment as your default.
+In the upper left corner of the Anaconda-navigator app, select File > Preferences.
+For the option "Default conda environment" select tygronai.

 ## Manual setup of a conda environment
 In case you want to manually setup the conda enviroment, follow the instructions below.